slamora/brackets-wiki/Extensions2.md

         viewMenu.addMenuItem("showMessage", null, Menus.FIRST);
     };

-    var disable = function () {
+    var unload = function () {
         var viewMenu = Menus.getMenu(Menus.AppMenuBar.VIEW_MENU);
         viewMenu.removeMenuItem("showMessage");
         CommandManager.unregister("showMessage");
     };

-    exports.init = init;
+    exports.load = load;
-    exports.disable = disable;
+    exports.unload = unload;
 });
 ```

-There's an `init` function that runs when the extension can attach its parts to Brackets and a `disable` function that runs when the extension is being disabled (either because the user wanted to disable the extension, the user is installing an update to the extension or the extension developer wanted to reload it).
+There's an `load` function that runs when the extension can attach its parts to Brackets and a `unload` function that runs when the extension is being disabled (either because the user wanted to disable the extension, the user is installing an update to the extension or the extension developer wanted to reload it).

 In the prototype, there's an Extensions menu with options to reload any extensions that appear to be reloadable.
 If you try it out, you'll find that you can change things like the name of the command or the message that appears, reload the extension and it works just fine.
 The prototype does have bugs.
 In the full implementation, we could offer an extension for extension developers that provides keyboard shortcuts for reloading the extension they're working on and things like that.